openregister/specification/content/data-model/linking.md

 ---
-id: linkability
+id: linking
-title: Linkability
+title: Linking
-url: /linkability/
+url: /linking/
 ---

 The mechanism for linking two elements is the [CURIE datatype](/datatypes/curie/).